Neha-analyst-prog/Task4/README.md

-# Task 4: SQL for Data Analysis
+# Ecommerce Shipping - Data Analysis using SQL

 ## 📄 Brief About Dataset
 The dataset used in this task is **Ecommerce Shipping Data** containing 14 sample rows.